 The Takeaway

-Financial instruments are an important part of the trading markets but they also play a significant part in business transactions and day-to-day financial management.
-If you trade stocks, invest in an IRA, or write checks to your landlord, then you’re contributing to the movement of capital with financial instruments.
+Financial instruments are integral to every aspect of the financial world, and they also play a significant part in business transactions and day-to-day financial management.
+If you trade stocks, invest in an IRA, or write checks to your landlord, then you’re contributing to the movement of capital with various financial instruments.
+Understanding the different types of financial instruments is the first step in becoming a steward of your own money.

 Photo credit: iStock/Love portrait and love the world